-Laboratory door signs are posted at the entrance of any space that stores hazardous materials, radioactive sources, x-ray generating devices, and laser devices.
-These signs are designed to allow emergency responders to identify the hazards within a space to plan safe entry if required and denote emergency contact information.
+Laboratory door signs are posted at the entrance of any space that stores hazardous materials, radioactive sources, X-ray generating devices, and laser devices.
+These signs are designed to allow emergency responders to identify the hazards within a space to plan safe entry if required and obtain emergency contact information.

 Door signs are generated by each lab, using the Laboratory Hazard Inventory System.

 Door signs are printed at a minimum annually, or more frequently if there is a significant change to the quantity and type of chemicals stored in the laboratory.
 In addition, new door signs should be printed if the emergency contacts change.
 Signs should be printed in colour, single-sided, with the second page tucked behind the first in the door sign holder.
-If you have any questions on how to access the Laboratory Hazard Index or print your door sign, please contact EHS.
+If you have any questions about the laboratory hazard inventory system or your door sign, please contact EHS.